Kayak chief scientist says AI benefits outweigh deployment pain

 “We’re now able to have our data in days, if not even hours, and we have much more data to look at,” Keller said.
 “It’s billions of samples of much cleaner data.
 And we can now create models that have tens of millions of parameters and deploy these into production without having to write it twice.
 We can also automate it using continuous integration and continuous deployment and have these models being updated in whatever the right cadence is, which for us right now is somewhere in between weekly and daily.”

-In concrete terms, Kayak’s new infrastructure allows it to solve more meaningful problems like searches across hundreds of travel websites at once.
-Before, the company’s data scientists found it impossible to send large volumes of data goes through the necessary machine learning systems and classifiers.
+In concrete terms, Kayak’s new infrastructure allows it to solve more meaningful problems, like searches across hundreds of travel websites at once.
+Before, the company’s data scientists found it impossible to send large volumes of data through the necessary machine learning systems and classifiers.

 “[This new setup] allows us to become so much better in getting the most relevant content to the user — and also in getting that content served up to the user,” Keller said.